ersatzavian/LPS25H/README.md

 ### setReferencePressure(*pressure*)

 Set the reference pressure for differential pressure measurements and interrupts (see *configureInterrupt*).
 Reference Pressure is in hectopascals (hPa).
+Negative pressures are supported.
+Reference Pressure range is +/- 2046 hPa.

 ```squirrel
 server.log("Internal Reference Pressure Offset = " + pressure.getReferencePressure());